How to record commission payments in QuickBooks

 Commission tracking software allows you to instantly measure sales quota progress and give everyone in your company access to the data.

-If your sales reps are able to see their progress, they will feel more motivated to hit their quotas.
+Through our practical knowledge, if your sales reps are able to see their progress, they will feel more motivated to hit their quotas.
 In return, this will drive more sales for your company.

 How to structure sales commissions